 Figure 9.
-Trend of the maximum power provided by 1.8W Si-mono PV panel (model PETC-SE1.8) as a function of solar irradiance, also linearly modeling the increase of the panel’s temperature induced by the incident radiation.
+Trend of the maximum power provided by the 1.8 W mono-Si PV panel (model PETC-SE1.8) as a function of solar irradiance and a linear model of the increase of the panel’s temperature induced by the incident radiation.